HARP 2 Refinance Options No Matter How Far Underwater: QUALIFYING CHECKLIST

 -Your current loan cannot have been refinanced under HARP previously unless it is a Fannie Mae loan that was refinanced under HARP from March-May 2009.

--EFFECTIVE DATE: Lenders will start implementing these HARP enhancements November 15.
+EFFECTIVE DATE: Lenders will start implementing these HARP enhancements November 15.
 Your mortgage advisor can tell you their specific dates, screen you for eligibility, and get your pre-approved while HARP Phase II ramps up.
+Lenders can and do add their own qualifying parameters to these existing HARP guidelines, so when you’re asking your mortgage advisor to screen you for eligibility and pre-approve you, make sure to ask them to brief you on any additional guidelines they have (often called “overlays”) in addition to core HARP guidelines noted here.

 Further Reference: